rotki/rotki/docs/usage_guide.rst

 ENS names resolution
 =====================

-rotki automatically resolves ens name for each of your evm accounts.
+Rotki automatically resolves ens name for each of your evm accounts.
 If there is a primary ens name specified for an account, this name will be shown instead of a raw blockchain address across the app.
 You can find the blockchain address by hovering the mouse over the ens name.

 .. image:: images/ens_resolution.png
    :alt: Example of resolving an ens name